 There is undoubtedly a long and interesting story about how the burrito became a sandwich in New York.
-The Planet Money podcast explores how a New York pizzeria added “Baking Company” to its name after noticing that bakeries could sell pizza slices without charging tax.
-The result?
-Pizza slices that are not reheated or kept warm are tax exempt.
-Planet Money also shared the tale of a home food delivery service that served unassembled wraps in order to avoid charging sales tax.
-When the wraps were assembled, sales tax applied.
+There usually is.
+For example, Planet Money explores how a New York pizzeria added “Baking Company” to its name after learning bakeries didn't have to tax sales of pizza slices.
+The podcast also shared the tale of a home food delivery service that served unassembled wraps in order to avoid charging sales tax.

-The history behind exemptions can be fun to uncover but taxability is not just about fun.
-When the auditor comes knocking, retailers need to know what is taxable under current law and what is exempt.
+The history behind exemptions can be fun to uncover, but taxability isn't just about fun.
+When the auditor comes knocking, retailers need to know what's taxable under current law and what's exempt.
 At issue is not so much how the burrito became a sandwich in New York, but the fact that New York retailers must collect tax when selling them.

-Perhaps because the definition of a sandwich seems self-evident, the lease did not define sandwiches.
-However, when Panera learned Qdoba would become a neighbor, it argued that “tacos, burritos and quesadillas fell within meaning of ‘sandwiches’ and therefore [the landlord] was prohibited from leasing…” to Qdoba under the terms of the lease.
+Perhaps because the definition of a sandwich seems self-evident, the lease didn't define sandwiches.
+However, when Panera learned Qdoba would become a neighbor, it argued “tacos, burritos and quesadillas fell within meaning of ‘sandwiches’ and therefore [the landlord] was prohibited from leasing” to Qdoba under the terms of the lease.
 It took its landlord to court.

-“Given that the term ‘sandwiches’ is not ambiguous and that the Lease does not provide a definition of it, this court applies the ordinary meaning of the word.
-The New Webster Third International Dictionary describes a ‘sandwich’ as ‘two thin pieces of bread, usually buttered, with a thin layer (as of meat, cheese, or savory mixture) spread between them.”… Under this definition and as dictated by common sense, this court finds that the term ‘sandwich’ is not commonly understood to include burritos, tacos, and quesadillas, which are typically made with a single tortilla and stuffed with a choice filling of meat, rice, and beans.”
+The court ruled determined “the term ‘sandwiches’ is not ambiguous."
+Since "the Lease does not provide a definition of it, this court applies the ordinary meaning of the word."
+Using the definition provided by Webster's Third New International Dictionary, "and as dictated by common sense, this court finds that the term ‘sandwich’ is not commonly understood to include burritos, tacos, and quesadillas, which are typically made with a single tortilla and stuffed with a choice filling of meat, rice, and beans.”

 It all boils down to where the sandwich is cut (or the burrito is served)